bacpop/mandrake/docs/animation.rst

 The first is saving static images of each frame, the second is encoding these into a video using ``ffmpeg``.

+You can also add sound by additing the ``--animate-sound`` flag.
+This will add a soundtrack to the video which is based on how the animation changes at each frame (see below).

 Details
 -------
 - The colours are the 'final' colours of HDBSCAN run on the embedding result,